roxya/OutlandsSteamDeck/README.md

 Use the desktop icon to Return to Gaming Mode.
 You should find Outlands in your library under the Non-steam games category.
 Simply run it and it should open.
 You'll need to use the mouse (hold the Steam button and use the right trackpad or stick) to press Play Now.

-When ClassicUO launches, you may find that the Razor window is taking up the whole screen.
+### When ClassicUO launches, you may find that the Razor window is taking up the whole screen.

 Press the Steam button and you should see the ``Switch Windows`` section showing Razor and ClassicUO.
 Select ClassicUO and you should see the login screen.

-If window switching doesn't appear to work, exit the game and into Steam Deck settings (Steam button, Settings).
+#### If window switching doesn't appear to work

+Exit the game and go into Steam Deck settings (Steam button, Settings).
 In the System page, use the ``Enable Developer Mode`` option.
 You should now be able to use window switching to switch between ClassicUO and Razor.

-If ClassicUO has black borders on the left and right sides, go into ClassicUO's options, Video, and enable Borderless Window.
+### If ClassicUO has black borders on the left and right sides

+Go into ClassicUO's options, Video, and enable Borderless Window.